Location: The Wheaton Airport is located three miles Southwest of Wheaton. The Wheaton Airport offers both one paved runway and one turf runway.

 Fuel: Fuel is not available at the Wheaton Airport.

-The City of Wheaton is governed by Councilors Doug Wohlenhaus, Martin Lanter, Judith Larson, Edward Rikimoto and Mayor Leonard Zimmel.
+The City of Wheaton is governed by Councilors Doug Wohlenhaus, Cally Findlay, Judith Larson, Edward Rikimoto and Mayor Jacob Veldhouse.
 The Wheaton City Council typically meets every 2nd and 4th Thursday each month at 5 pm at the Wheaton Community Library.